jimmychuichui/2023-Spring-Mountain-Madness/README.md

 For Windows user, just download and click the .exe file.
 No extra step needed.

-For the best experience, please turn your terminal window to fullscreen mode.
+For the best experience, please turn your terminal window to fullscreen mode..

 </p>